- Reducing refined carbohydrates helps to stabilise your blood sugar and promote ketogenesis.

 However, these mainstream definitions of “normal” are far from optimal!
 Your risk of diabetes, stroke, heart disease, cardiovascular disease and cancer increase with an HbA1c above 5.0%.

-If you’re interested in pursuing optimal rather than what passes as “normal” metabolic health, the table below shows suggested HbA1c and blood sugar targets based on the risk categories for stroke, cardiovascular disease and heart disease shown in the charts above.
+If you’re interested in pursuing optimal rather than “normal” metabolic health, the table below shows suggested HbA1c and blood sugar targets based on the risk categories for stroke, cardiovascular disease and heart disease shown in the charts above.

 A metabolically healthy person will store excess energy in their fat cells for later use.
 But in time, after continually consuming more energy than you need, you will get to the point your fat stores cannot continue to expand and absorb more energy from your diet.

 Once you exceed your Personal Fat Threshold, you become “insulin resistant”.
 This means that it takes more and more insulin to store energy in your fat cells.

 As you become “insulin resistant” the expansion of your fat cells slows.
 Your pancreas cannot produce enough insulin to hold the excess energy from your diet in your adipose tissue or stop it from being released into your bloodstream.

 Unfortunately, a lower capacity to gain high levels of body fat is not as good as it sounds.
 Once your fat cells are full, any excess energy will be redirected to other parts of your body that are still insulin sensitive (e.g. your liver, pancreas, heart, brain and other vital organs).

 Your pancreas then has to work overtime, secreting more and more insulin to hold back your stored energy while you use up the energy in your bloodstream that continues to be topped up from the food coming in via your mouth.

 The good news is that you can tailor the insulin load of your diet to help you stabilise your blood sugars.